pioio/ezcli/docs/settings.md

 What task namespace to prefix to tasks when merging tasks from a upper directory level tasks.py.
 See also: TASKCLI_EXTRA_TASKS_PY_FILENAMES
 TASKCLI_CFG_EXTRA_TASKS_NAME_NAMESPACE

+### parent
+Whether to also include tasks from the closest parent's directory's tasks.py
+TASKCLI_CFG_PARENT

 ### extra_tasks_alias_namespace
 What string to prefix to task aliases when merging tasks with a different tasks.py.
 See also: TASKCLI_EXTRA_TASKS_PY_FILENAMES
 TASKCLI_CFG_EXTRA_TASKS_ALIAS_NAMESPACE